Public housing in the United Kingdom

 Before 1865, housing for the poor was provided solely by the private sector.
-Council houses were built on council estates, known as schemes in Scotland, where other amenities, like schools and shops, were often also provided.
-From the 1950s, blocks of flats and three-or-four-storey blocks of maisonettes were widely built, alongside large developments of terraced housing, while the 1960s and to some degree the 1970s saw construction of many high-rise tower blocks.
-Flats and houses were also built in mixed estates.
+Council houses were then built on council estates — known as schemes in Scotland — where other amenities, like schools and shops, were often also provided.
+From the 1950s, alongside large developments of terraced and semi-detached housing, blocks of low-rise blocks of flats and maisonettes were widely built.
+By the 1960s, the emphasis on construction changed to high-rise tower blocks, which carried on to a much lesser degree in the early 1970s.
+The 1970s saw a switch back to houses, these mainly being detached and semi-detached, as the large-scale council housing expansion came to a halt by the 1980s.